 How and when do I sign up?

-Students wishing to sign up for Housing Reapplication must log into the Housing Management System using their AppalNET or myApp username and password.
-Those eligible for the Housing Reapplication process will be directed to the first step of the entry process.
+Current on-campus students wishing to sign up for Housing Reapplication must log into the Housing Management System using their AppalNET or myApp username and password.
+Those eligible for Housing Reapplication will be directed to the first step of the entry process.
 Should a student be ineligible for the Housing Reapplication process they will be presented with a message informing them of their ineligibility.
-Students may sign up for Housing Reapplication anytime during the time period noted at the top of this page.
+Students may sign up for Housing Reapplication at any time during the application period.

 How long does Housing Reapplication last?

-Invitations will be sent beginning on the date noted at the top of this page and continuing until the last available space for returning students has been filled.
+Invitations will be sent via Appalachian email until the last available space for returning students has been filled.